kmalakoff/esm-import-directory/README.md

 * recursive (boolean) - traverse modules recursively.
 Default: false.
 * paths (boolean) - modules returned as an object with relative paths vs as an array.
 Default: false.
 * filename (boolean) - only return the filename without the extension.
-Default: false.
+Default: true for paths.
 * default (boolean) - extract default from es6 modules.
 Default: true.
 * extensions (array) - the file extension types to process.
 Default: ['.mjs']